Give us this day, November 21, our daily Elvis

 November 21, 1966

-Easy Come, Easy Go Wallis Power Trip to Nov 22
+Easy Come, Easy Go Production Complete, Elvis not released owing to Hall Wallis Power Trip until Nov 22

 November 21, 1968